nathan-pj/Impirus/documentation/README.md

 Replace the font name with your own font and you're done!

 ### Fonts outside of VSC
-First read the steps to fonts within VSC to find out how to locate your elements and selecting the right CSS file.
+First read the steps to fonts within VSC to find out how to locate your elements and select the right CSS file.

 1. **Get the necessary files**